k2view-academy/K2View-Academy/articles/TDM/tdm_gui/05_tdm_gui_product_window.md

 - **Logical Units** (LUs).

+- **Related Interfaces**: This optional setting was introduced in **TDM 9.5**.
+You can attach zero, one, or multiple Interfaces to a System.
+Attached interfaces inherit the **default affinity** and/or the **maximum number of workers** from the task’s environment when creating table-level tasks.

 ## BE and LU System Relationship

 Each BE and LU combination can be attached to one system only.
 However, a system can have LUs belonging to different BEs.